Mary Card: Achievements

-Mary was a particularly prolific and versatile designer.
-The series of spreadsheets describing her more than 400 designs show the broad scope of her work and assist in finding particular patterns.
-Her best work was in filet or picture crochet.
-Her large flowing ‘big picture’ afternoon teacloths, with living creatures enhanced by lacet backgrounds have few if any rivals.
-She was an excellent teacher of many good techniques.

-Mary enriched the lives of women across the world with her delightful crochet lace designs from the early 1900s until the late 1930s.
-At a time when women were full-time homemakers, making crochet lace was an important part of many women's lives in a way that may be hard to understand today.
-Needlework was an enjoyable, fashionable and socially correct pastime.
-Women were proud to wear and decorate their homes with the finished items.
+Mary's designs spanned different mediums.
+Her spreadsheets, containing more than 400 designs, demonstrate various patterns used in her wider artistic practise.
+She was particularly known for her filet or picture crochet.
+Mary also served as a teacher of techniques.

-Mary was more than a remarkable designer.
-She was also a hard-working, warm-hearted, clever, spirited, enterprising and resilient woman.
-She was an active Secretary of her district's Patriotic League during World War I. She also helped people with speech and hearing difficulties before she closed her school.
+Mary was an active Secretary of her district's Patriotic League during World War I. She also helped people with speech and hearing difficulties before she closed her school.

 Patterns

 An extensive collection of her patterns is available online.
 Mary's ten books, more than 30 of her charts, selected magazine articles and as series of spreadsheets are in a high resolution Digital Collection which may be downloaded without charge.
 Many other designs are in six books on her life and work.
-Further details including generous illustrations and descriptions of crochet lace techniques accompany some of the rewritten patterns in these books.
+Further details including illustrations and descriptions of crochet lace techniques accompany some of the rewritten patterns in these books.
 A few early patterns not available online are in Everylady's Journal and New Idea held by the State Library Victoria.
 Details, including page numbers are in the spreadsheets.

 Many of her patterns were published in at least two of the three countries in which she worked.